 Avoiding Unexpected Navigation

 For over twenty years, browsers broadly supported two features that were often convenient but sometimes accidentally invoked, leading to data loss.
 The first feature was that hitting backspace would send the user back one page in their navigation history.
-This was convenient for those of us who keep our hands on the keyboard, but couldContinue reading “Avoiding Unexpected Navigation”
+(Dec 2022 Update: I’ve been using this feature for 25 years or so now and onlyContinue reading “Avoiding Unexpected Navigation”

 Bypassing AppProtocol Prompts